 that blood flows better.
 Often, a small mesh tube called a stent is placed inside

 the artery.
-This props it open and helps keep it from closing up again.
-Very rarely,
+It props the artery open and helps keep it from closing up again.
+Very

-during the procedure, a laser or other device is sometimes used to dissolve or cut
+rarely, during the procedure, a laser or other device is sometimes used to dissolve

 Your healthcare provider may prescribe different types of medicine for you to use